bernardSolar/future_pathways/docs/future_pathways.md

 4. **Policy Effectiveness**: The minimal impact of three decades of climate negotiations on our actual trajectory suggests the need for more fundamental changes in approach.

+5. **Transition Urgency**: The growing gap between our current position and sustainable zones highlights the increasing difficulty of achieving a successful energy transition without dramatic changes in direction.

-5. **Transition Urgency**: Our historical trajectory shows the immense momentum of our current system.
+Our historical trajectory shows the immense momentum of our current system.
 Even the unprecedented global disruption of COVID-19 only briefly reduced emissions and material use before they rebounded to previous levels, highlighting how deeply these are embedded in our economic structure.

 This serves as a stark warning: transitioning to sustainability will take far more than incremental changes.
 It demands a fundamental transformation of how we operate as a civilization.
 Each year of delay widens the gap between our current path and a sustainable future, making the necessary transition steeper and more urgent.